 These pedestrian injuries may include serious traumatic brain injury, broken bones, fractures, soft tissue tears, paralysis, spinal cord injuries, and even fatality.
 If you or someone you live with has injuries from such falls or accidents in a private or public parking lot, the highly experienced and competent attorneys at Rosenberg, Minc, Falkoff & Wolff, can protect your legal rights while fighting for full and fair compensation for you.

 Our able and skillful New York City attorneys are known for their evidence-gathering skills, proficient negotiating skills, as well as solid advocacy in court.
-To schedule a free and confidential initial case evaluation or consultation or with a fine parking lot accident attorney, call Rosenberg, Minc, Falkoff & Wolff, LLP today at 1-800-660-2264 or contact us online for a free and confidential consultation.
+To schedule a free and confidential initial case evaluation or consultation or with a fine parking lot accident attorney, call Rosenberg, Minc, Falkoff & Wolff, LLP today at 1-800-660-2264 or

 |$15 Million - Jury Award for Brain Injury|